Bloomington, California: History

 Bloomington was originally developed as part of the land holdings of the Semi-Tropic Land and Water Company, which was formed in 1887.

 In 1907, the Riverside Portland Cement Company built a large plant near the Crestmore Quarries (South Bloomington), and to provide transportation for employees built a standard gauge railroad to Riverside.
-On May 20, 1911 the line was opened to Bloomington.
+On May 20, 1911, the line was opened to Bloomington.
 The original community, known as Crestmore, is generally located between Locust Avenue and Larch Avenue, south of Jurupa Avenue, extending to the Riverside County line.
 The Pacific Electric Crestmore Line (Riverside–Rialto) provided local service for many years.

 The Semi-Tropic Land and Water Company (now known as West Valley Water District) laid out the town sites of Bloomington, Rialto, Fontana, and Sansevaine.
 The town site for Bloomington, after being surveyed in April, 1888, was bounded on the north by Valley Boulevard, on the south by Slover Avenue, on the east by Larch Avenue, and on the west by Linden Avenue.

 Part of the community is still rural and many residents continue to keep and raise animals.
 The cities of Rialto and Colton are both trying to annex much of the land now within Bloomington.

-Incorporation attempts

 In 1989, full incorporation was not completed due to budget and staff constraints.

 In 2007, the Bloomington Incorporation Committee (BIC) applied with the Local Agency Formation Commission for another attempt for incorporation.
 It failed in late February and early March, when the Local Agency Formation Commission denied an extension that BIC needed in order to pay a $109,000 deposit for feasibility and financial studies.